29 Native Plants For North Carolina Gardens

 Mints have a reputation for being aggressive growers and taking over a garden plot.
 The narrowleaf mountain mint certainly can grow vigorously, but with regular thinning (or planting it in a container), it’s not too hard to control.

 This is a valuable plant to include in a native plant garden or naturalized wildflower area.
-The flowers attract numerous butterflies and other pollinators, and it not bothered by deer or rabbits.
+The flowers attract numerous butterflies and other pollinators, and they are not bothered by deer or rabbits.

 Grow mountain mint in a sunny location with well-drained soil.
 This plant has sweetly minty-scented leaves and small white flowers atop tall square stems, characteristic of the mint family.
 Plants are quite attractive and will eventually form dense clusters.